Royal Family (film): Content

 The 110-minute documentary covers a year in the Queen's life.
 It gives an insight into the private side of the family, as well as the role of the monarchy in the 20th century.
 A typical day sets the tone, beginning with an official audience, followed by lunch and an afternoon garden party.
 In the evening, the Queen chooses a dress to wear to the opera.

 Later in the film she, Prince Philip, and their children enjoy a barbecue at Balmoral Castle, Scotland.
-In another scene, the Queen buys Prince Edward an ice-cream from a shop, contrary to a myth that she never carries money.
+In another scene, the Queen buys Prince Edward an ice-cream from a shop.
 At one point, Charles is practising the cello when a string snaps in his younger brother Edward's face.
 Members of the family are shown eating breakfast, watching television, water-skiing, playing host to the British Olympic team, and having lunch with Richard Nixon, then President of the United States.
 The film includes a royal tour of South America and also shows Princess Anne visiting a gas rig in the North Sea.

-At the end, the Queen is shown discussing with her family an earlier conversation with the Home Secretary, who had described an unidentified guest at the palace as a "gorilla", a term she found to be "very unkind".
-However, she recounted her meeting with the guest by saying, "I stood in the middle of the room and pressed the bell, and the doors opened and there was a gorilla.
-And I had the most terrible trouble in keeping — you know, he had a short body and long arms."
+At the end, the Queen is shown discussing with her family an earlier conversation with the Home Secretary, who had described the then American ambassador, David K. E. Bruce, as a "gorilla", a term Elizabeth said she found "very unkind".
+However, she recounted her meeting with the guest by saying, "I stood in the middle of the room and pressed the bell, and the doors opened, and there was a gorilla.
+And I had the most terrible trouble in keeping a straight face — you know, he had a short body and long arms."